Open Conceptual Data Models

 Linked Data - Why Is It Important

-- It exposes the compound nature of Web Resources
+- It exposes the compound nature of Data Containers (e.g., Documents) such that

-- Information resources (Containers) are uniquely identified & referenceable
+- Data Containers are uniquely identified & referenceable

-- Entities within Containers are uniquely identified & referencable
+- Data Items within Data Containers are uniquely identified & referencable

-- It provides an Open Data Access & Connectivity mechanism for the Web
+- It provides a conceptual model oriented Open Data Access &

 - It delivers a powerful mechanism for meshing disparate and heterogeneous data sources